 Mathematics and Computer Science

-Assistant Professor of Mathematics and Computer Science Enrique Treviño won one of the 2017 Emma and Dick Lehmer prizes given to the favorite talks of the West Coast Number Theory Conference.
+Assistant Professor of Mathematics and Computer Science Enrique Treviño won a 2017 Emma and Dick Lehmer prize given to the favorite talks of the West Coast Number Theory Conference.

-The West Coast Number Theory Conference is an annual number theory conference held in December, usually in California.
+The West Coast Number Theory Conference is an annual meeting of number theorists held in December, usually in California.